Dr. Gene Lindsey: Atrius Health’s No Loss Pioneer ACO Results

 Those of you who follow the journey of accountable care probably heard that Atrius Health was one of two of the Centers for Medicare and Medicaid Services’ Pioneer Accountable Care Organizations (ACOs) for 2012 that would incur a shared loss.
 In full, 14 ACOs showed a loss, but 12 did not share in the loss because of the financial models they chose.
-There were nine Pioneers who chose to move to the Medicare Shared Savings Program– a similar program with less risk and less potential upside–or to leave the program.
+There were nine Pioneers who chose to move to the Medicare Shared Savings Program — a similar program with less risk and less potential upside — or to leave the program.

 We are very pleased to be able to share that, upon recalculation of the numbers at the end of our 12-month performance year, Atrius Health does not have a shared loss in the first performance year of our Pioneer ACO model.
-The financial plan that that we selected with Centers for Medicare and Medicaid Services (CMS) for our first 12-month performance period ended on March 2013, and our final numbers show that our loss was .98%, not the previously reported 2.1%.
+The financial plan that that we selected with Centers for Medicare and Medicaid Services (CMS) for our first 12-month performance period ended on March 2013, and our final numbers show that our loss was 0.98 percent, not the previously reported 2.1 percent.
 This loss is small enough that it is considered within the statistical range of error.
 CMS publicly reported findings before our full performance year number had been finalized.

 This news underscores what those of us working in this space already know: that we must give any accountable care venture time before trying to assess the overall effectiveness of the model.
 Some of the articles that came out upon the release of CMS’s initial findings implied that the Pioneer ACO Model is not accomplishing its means.
 (Some of those same voices are the ones that have been continuously attacking the Affordable Care Act since the moment it was conceptualized.)
-But the reality is far more positive: In its first year, the Pioneer model produced a savings of nearly $33 million to the Medicare Trust Funds and demonstrated overall quality performance better than the national average for all 15 clinical quality measures for which comparable data are available.
+But the reality is far more positive: in its first year, the Pioneer model produced a savings of nearly $33 million to the Medicare Trust Funds and demonstrated overall quality performance better than the national average for all 15 clinical quality measures for which comparable data are available.
 As strong supporters of the ACO model of care, it is important that the program in total be successful, so it is good news that the program was net positive in its first year.